derFrickler/arduino-lib-hc-sr04/README.md

 modified by der-Frickler to work with single trigger/echo pin.
+You can now use the same pin for trigger and echo. e.g. UltraSonicDistanceSensor distanceSensor(D0, D0); on the ESP8266

 # Arduino library for HC-SR04 ultrasonic distance sensor.